NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 A few benefits for business owners hiring for the season include:

-• Flexible schedules: Scale up or down quickly by controlling how much staff you hire, when you hire them and how long their employment lasts.
+• Flexible schedules: Scale up or down quickly to accommodate seasonal increases in demand by controlling how much staff you hire, when you hire them and how long their employment lasts.

 • Lower employment costs: Eliminate the costs of hiring full-time staff by hiring seasonal employees to work during busy seasons only.